Does growing generosity feel hard? If so, close your eyes for a moment, take a deep breath and imagine “Easy.”

-Now, picture the possibility that growing generosity in your church could be that easy simply because you clearly understand how to grow generosity in a person, with a step-by-baby-step plan.
+Picture the possibility that growing generosity in your church could be easier than you think.
+It can be if you clearly understand how to grow generosity in a person, with a step-by-baby-step plan.

 You can’t do much about the economy, the cost of living or unexpected bills.
 But there are things and behaviors you can influence.